hpc-io/IOMiner/iominer/README.txt

-a batch darshan parser (batch_darshan_parser.py) that parses all the darshan logs under a specified directory into a darshan human readable format, and stores them in a target directory, and a batch darshan formater (construct_darshan_map.py) that extracts all the counters from the parsed darshan logs and stores them into pandas dataframe, then persists the dataframe on the disk.
+a batch darshan parser (batch_darshan_parser.py) that parses all the darshan logs under a specified directory into a darshan human readable format, and stores them in a target directory, and a batch darshan formater (construct_darshan_map.py) that extracts all the counters from the parsed darshan logs and stores them into pandas dataframe, then persists the dataframe on the disk and a pandas dataframe constructor (gen_df_for_periods.py) that concatenates all the results from construct_darshan_map.py for a specified periods into a single dataframe, and persists it into the disk.

 iominer_sweepline.py takes in a job's Darshan log, and delivers multiple useful IO analysis and visualization results that guide users to find out this job's key IO bottlenecks, including: